How to Buy Real Extra Virgin Olive Oil

+Read olive oil label, especially back label.
 All contact details (website, email, phone number), olive varieties, harvest period, acidity, awards in exhibitions and competitions must be indicated on the label.

+The more details oil-makers are ready to tell about themselves the more trust they deserve.
 Check the bottle: real extra virgin olive oil should be stored in dark bottles to protect it from light and maintain its quality.

+Ask the seller about region of origin, farmer's family, olives, harvesting method.
 Find out which types of olive oils are best for various dishes.

 Ask if you can taste olive oil in their shop.
 And this is the most serious part of the story.